sccn/clean_rawdata/README.md

 This plugin clean raw EEG data.
-Methods from the BCILAB toolbox are being used (in particular Artifact Subspace Reconstruction)
+Methods from the BCILAB toolbox are being used (in particular Artifact Subspace Reconstruction) designed by Christian Kothe.

-These functions were wraped up into an EEGLAB plugin by Makoto Myakoshi, then later by Arnaud Delorme.
+These functions were wraped up into an EEGLAB plugin by Makoto Myakoshi, then later by Arnaud Delorme with input from Scott Makeig.

-This folder contains a collection of EEG data cleaning functions written by Christian Kothe.

 The private folder contains 3rd party utilities, including:
 - findjobj.m Copyright (C) 2007-2010 Yair M. Altman